Former editor and writer for Fansided, Tony likes to look at today's game through from a historical perspective.

 1. Justin Verlander to Houston for Prospects (August 31, 2017)

 Rebuilding a franchise requires tough, sometimes heartbreaking decisions.
-One such decision happened at the deadline in 2017 when Detroit sent their heart and soul to Houston.
+One such decision happened at the deadline in 2017 when Detroit sent its heart and soul to Houston.
 The deal made sense; trading a star player with a huge salary to a contender is part of baseball.
 But it was agonizing watching Justin Verlander win CY Young awards and a World Series ring while pitching for another franchise.

 Four years removed from the trade, things don't look all that bad for the Tigers.
 OF Daz Cameron and Jake Rogers seem to be developing nicely and could be major pieces of the line-up in the very near future.
-If the Tigers are somehow able to re-sign Verlander and add a World Series ring, the would make this one of the best trades ever.
+If the Tigers are somehow able to re-sign Verlander and add a World Series ring, they would make this one of the best trades ever.
 Until then, we will have to wait to see how the prospects develop.